1. What type of materials do you use to create your custom pieces?

 3. Will you set diamonds and gems not purchased from Jay F. Jeweler?

 Yes!
 Bring in any gems you are interested in using.
 We will look them over and as long as they are in good condition we can use them in your new design.
-If there are chips or other issues with your gemstones we will let you know of the potential risks in re-mounting them.
+If there are chips or other issues with your gemstones we will let you know the potential risks in re-mounting them.

 4. Where do you get your raw materials such as gold and gemstones?

-We obtain gold that is typically recycled and refined back to 24 karat bullion which is then alloyed as desired.
+We obtain gold that is recycled and refined back to 24 karat bullion which is then alloyed as desired.
 The two refiners we use belong to professional refinery organizations that monitor standards and quality.

 All of the diamonds used at Jay F. Jeweler are obtained directly from site holders who are members of the Kimberly Process.
 This organization works to connect different sectors of the jewelry industry in the mission to reduce the collection and sale of conflict diamonds.
 Our colored gemstones are sourced from companies and distributors that we have been working with for decades.
 We make every effort to ensure the gemstones we procure are ethically and responsibly sourced.